-“Through sharing our stories we create meaning, nurture identity, preserve legacies, celebrate community, and cultivate a sense of belonging to the world.”
+“We create meaning, nurture identity, preserve legacies, celebrate community and cultivate a sense of belonging to the world through sharing stories.”

 About

-My artistic approach is deeply collaborative.
-I thrive on engaging with people of all ages to uncover stories, transform them into visually expressive works, and curate meaningful legacies — from digital storytelling workshops in remote and regional areas to cross-generational art installations and public conversations.
+I thrive on engaging with people of all ages to uncover stories, transform them into visually expressive works, and curate meaningful legacies.
+Projects range from digital storytelling workshops in remote and regional areas to cross-generational art installations and public conversations.

 I offer creative mentoring and coaching for passion projects that matter – preserving family stories, facilitating community place-making, or organising your legacy through end-of-life planning and digital archives.